 Customizing the IDE

-Visual Studio for Mac can be customized in a variety of ways, allowing users to develop apps in an environment that meets their needs for both efficiency and aesthetics.
+Visual Studio for Mac can be customized, allowing users to develop apps in an environment that meets their needs for both efficiency and aesthetics.
 This article explores the variety of ways that Visual Studio for Mac can be adapted to suit your needs.

 - Chinese - China